Listed stock corporations are obligated to issue and publish annual Corporate Governance Statements, including for the Group.

 Finance and Audit Committee

 Among other things, the Finance and Audit Committee prepares the decisions of the Supervisory Board on the determination of the annual financial statements and the approval of the consolidated financial statements.
-It deals primarily with the auditing of accounting and monitoring the accounting process, the effectiveness of the internal control system, the risk management system, the internal audit system, audit services (including any additional services to be rendered by the auditor) and compliance.
+It deals primarily with the auditing of accounting (including non-financial reporting and sustainability reporting) and monitoring the accounting process, the effectiveness of the internal control system, the risk management system, the internal audit system, audit services (including any additional services to be rendered by the auditor) and compliance.
 The Finance and Audit Committee also prepares the proposal of the Supervisory Board to the Annual General Meeting regarding the selection of the auditor, the issuing of the audit mandate to the auditor, the determination of the focal points of the audit and the fee agreements as well as the agreement on the auditor’s duties to inform and provide information, reviews the independence of the proposed auditor and regularly assesses the quality of the audit.
 It discusses the assessment of the audit risk, the audit strategy and audit planning as well as the audit results with the auditor and regularly consults with the auditor, also without the Board of Management.
 The Chairperson of the Finance and Audit Committee also compares notes on a regular basis with the auditor about the progress of the audit and reports on this to the Committee.
-The Finance and Audit Committee also supports the Supervisory Board in the preparation and implementation of the Supervisory Board’s self-assessment and discusses the half-yearly financial reports and the quarterly reports with the Board of Management.
+The Finance and Audit Committee also supports the Supervisory Board in the preparation and implementation of the Supervisory Board’s self-assessment and discusses the half-yearly financial reports and the interim statements with the Board of Management.
 The committee also prepares the Supervisory Board resolution on the annual declaration of compliance with the German Corporate Governance Code pursuant to Section 161 of the German Stock Corporation Act, including deviations from its recommendations and suggestions.

 Personnel Committee

-The Personnel Committee primarily prepares the personnel decisions of the Supervisory Board, in particular the appointment and dismissal of members of the Board of Management including the appointment of the CEO and the Labour Director, as well as decisions relating to the remuneration system for the Board of Management and the setting and review of the appropriate total remuneration of individual members of the Board of Management.
+The Personnel Committee primarily prepares the personnel decisions of the Supervisory Board, in particular the appointment and dismissal of members of the Board of Management including the appointment of the Chairman of the Board of Management and the Labour Director, as well as decisions relating to the remuneration system for the Board of Management and the setting and review of the appropriate total remuneration of individual members of the Board of Management.
 The Personnel Committee decides on certain measures instead of the Supervisory Board, taking into account the legal provisions and the stipulations in the rules of procedure for the Supervisory Board and the Board of Management.
 The committee also focusses on the Group’s executives in terms of succession planning.

 Long-term Board of Management succession planning